vrushalikhedkar/Car-Price-Prediction-project/README.md

 **Actual vs Predicted Car Price**

 The graph compares actual car prices with the prices predicted by the model.

 - 🔴 Red = Actual Price

 - 🔵 Blue = Predicted Price

+#

+### 📈 Model Evaluation

+The model performance is evaluated using:

+- MAE: Measures the average absolute difference between actual and predicted prices.

+- MSE: Measures the average squared difference between actual and predicted prices.

+- R² Score: Shows how well the model explains the variation in car prices.

+  #